Amplifying quantum discord during inflationary magnetogenesis through violation of parity: Measures that reflect the evolution of the quantum state

 Upon using Eqs.~\eqref{eq:om1-om2-omega}, \eqref{eq:alpha-beta}, \eqref{eq:xi} and~\eqref{eq:def-y}, we find that the quantity $y$ can be expressed as

 where $\Omegapr=(\Omega_++\Omega_+^\ast)/2$ and $\Omegapi=(\Omega_+-\Omega_+^\ast)/(2\,i)$ denote the real and imaginary parts of~$\Omega_+$.
 If we further use Eq.~\eqref{eq:domega}, we obtain that

 with $\widetilde{\omega}^2$ given by Eq.~\eqref{eq:omegatilde2} and $g$ being defined as in Eq.~\eqref{eq:g1}.
-Note that the quantities in the above expression for~$y$ depend on the non-conformal coupling functions~$J$ and~$I$ and the solution~$f$.
+Note that the quantities in the above expression for~$y$ depend on the non-conformal coupling function~$J$ (recall that we have set $I=J$) and the solution~$f$.
 In other words, we can evaluate the quantum discord~$\delta$ if we know the classical solutions to the Fourier modes of the electromagnetic vector potential.
 In the following section, we shall use the expressions~\eqref{eq:ee-ff} and~\eqref{eq:y} to evaluate the quantum discord in different models of inflation.
-We should mention here that, in App.~\ref{app:ad-qd}, we have provided an alternative derivation of the quantum discord, obtained from the covariance matrix of the system.
+We should mention that, in App.~\ref{app:ad-qd}, we have provided an alternative derivation of the quantum discord, obtained from the covariance matrix of the system.
+Moreover, we ought to clarify that, since we are focusing on a {\it single}\/ wave number of the electromagnetic field, we do not encounter any divergences when we calculate the entanglement entropy or quantum discord.
+As is well known, the divergences are encountered only when we sum (or, integrate) over all the wave numbers associated with the field.

 However, before we proceed to calculate the evolution of the different measures describing the state of the electromagnetic field in specific inflationary scenarios, we ought to make a few clarifying remarks.
 Earlier, when we had focused on a single wave number of the electromagnetic field (in Secs.~\ref{sec:sv1}, \ref{sec:we1} and~\ref{sec:sp1}), we had worked with the modified action~\eqref{eq:Af}, which corresponds to working with the conjugate momenta~\eqref{eq:pdef} or~\eqref{eq:cm}.
 In contrast, when calculating the quantum discord between the electromagnetic modes with the wave vectors $\bmk$ and $-\bmk$, we have instead worked with the original action~\eqref{eq:Aff}, which leads to the conjugate momenta~\eqref{eq:pdef1} or~\eqref{eq:cm1}.
 We have already described the reason for doing so, viz. the fact that the transformations~\eqref{eq:xp-Ap} do not lead to real variables when $\bar{\omega}^2$ [given by Eq.~\eqref{eq:omegabar2}] proves to be negative.
 We should also caution that, when $\bar{\omega}^2$ turns negative, the derivation of the entanglement entropy we have outlined above---which is based on the wave function $\psi_n(x)$ describing the normal oscillator [cf. Eq.~\eqref{eq:sho-ees}]---may not apply.